GerardPolloRebozado/offsocial/README.md

-# 📤 off.tiktok — No Account?
+# 📤 offsocial — No Account?
 No Problem!

 Ever tried clicking a TikTok link only to be met with a giant wall asking you to **"Log in to view this content"**?
 Well, not anymore.
 Meet `off.tiktok` — the tiniest app with the biggest middle finger to unnecessary logins.
+I'll add other social media if you open an issue
 ---

 ## 🎯 What It Does